frankirox/yii2-yee-block/README.md

 This module is part of Yee CMS (based on Yii2 Framework).

-Block module lets you easily create HTML blocks on your site.
+Block module lets you easily create and use HTML or text blocks on your site.

 Installation
 ------------